waysidemapping/waysidemapping.org/_source/_projects/wayside-surveys.md

 ---
 ## The wayside beckons

 When not at my desk, I spend as much time as I can taking the scenic route to the next spot on the map.
-How you get somewhere can be just as important as where you're going, if not more so!
+How you get somewhere can be just as important as where you're going, if not more so.

 I desired to preserve a piece of the places I passed through, some of them rather fragile to change, so I tried mounting a GoPro to the hood and pressing record.
 The resulting videos became [Wayside Surveys](https://www.youtube.com/@WaysideSurveys) (formerly Wayside Geographic).